sashinpivotal/scs-workshop-2018/README.md

 ### Hystrix Isolation Stratgies (Lab)

+-   In the JMeter, select HTTO Request, Advanced, Timeouts, and set Connect and Response timeout to 1000 and 10000

 -   There is an comment error in the “application.properties” file of the "timesheets-server".
 Leave the value as it is.